About Gary Marks

 Gary's follow-up album in 1988, The Real World, brought him further commercial success as a songwriter.
 Cris Williamson and Teresa Trull recorded three songs from “The Real World” on their duo album, Country Blessed.

 Joining Marks on back-up harmonies were Bonnie Hayes, Teresa Trull, and Vicki Randall.
 Stef Burns played electric guitar.
 Burns eventually went on to work with the Alice Cooper Band and Narada Michael Walden.
-Marks arranged and programmed all the drum parts for The Real World.
+Marks arranged and programmed all the drum parts for The Real World and played most of the instruments.

-In 1988, Marks published his first novel based on his experiences as a teenager in the 1960’s, The Dance and the Diamond Sky,
+In 1988, Marks published his first novel based on his experiences as a teenager in the 1960’s, The Dance and the Diamond Sky.
+As U.S. politics began to deteriorate during the Bush - Cheney adminstration, and again during the Trump era, Marks continued to revise his novel to underscore the fact that while hisotry may not repeat itself, human nature does.

 The Dance and the Diamond Sky used personal and historical events from late '60's as a backdrop for highlighting current social and political issues.
 This book was re-published as a second edition in 2020.